Lesson 2. Copy (Fork) and Download (Clone) GitHub Repositories

 Later in this textbook, you will learn how to suggest changes to the original repository, receive updates from the original repository to your fork, and collaborate with others.

-Copy Files From GitHub.com to Your Computer (git clone)
+Copy Files From GitHub.com to Your Computer (git clone

-To work locally with a GitHub repository (including forked repos), you need to create a local copy of that repository on your computer (a task referred to as cloning a repo).
-You can clone GitHub repositories that you own or that are owned by others (e.g. repositories that you have forked to your GitHub account).
+To work locally with a GitHub repository (including forked repos), you need to create a local copy of that repository on your computer (a task referred to as cloning

 In either case, cloning allows you to create a local copy of a GitHub repository, so that you can work with the files locally on your computer.
 Cloning a repository to your computer is a great way to work on your files locally, while still having a copy of your files on the cloud on GitHub.com.
-Following the steps below, you will use the git clone command in the terminal to clone GitHub repositories.
+Following the steps below, you will use the git clone

-Use Bash to Change to Your Desired Working Directory
+to Change to Your Desired Working Directory

 The first step to using any git command is to change the current working directory to your desired directory.
-In the case of git clone, the current working directory needs to be where you want to download a local copy of a GitHub repository.
+In the case of git clone

-For this textbook, you will clone a repo into a directory called earth-analytics on your computer (or wherever you are working.
-This earth-analytics directory should be located in the home directory of your computer.
+For this textbook, you will clone a repo into a directory called earth-analytics

 # This command with change your directory to home (`~`) /earth-analytics